RyotaMurohoshi/unity_mathf_example/README.md

-# MrStarBase
+# Unity MathfExample

-Code snippets for Unity.
+This repository contains unit tests for Mathf.

 # Author
 Ryota Murohoshi is game Programmer in Japan.